Core Faculty

 Academic Specialist, Arts, Cultural Management & Museum Studies Program

-Max Evjen is Faculty in the Department of Theatre, where he teaches Site-Specific Performance and is core faculty in Arts, Cultural Management, and Museum Studies, where he teaches Introduction to Arts & Cultural Management and Learning in Museums.
+Max Evjen is a core faculty member in Arts, Cultural Management, and Museum Studies, where he teaches Introduction to Arts & Cultural Management and Learning in Museums.
 He is also Digital Humanities Coordinator in the Digital Humanities program at MSU.
 He has more than 15 years of experience in arts & cultural management and informal science learning.

 Welcome video from Professor Evjen